daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

 #### Random Forest & Balanced Random Forest

 Random Forest is another popular ensemble method and it is usually outperforming bagging.
-Here, we used a vanilla random forest and its balanced counterpart in which each bootstrap sample is balanced.
+Here, I used a vanilla random forest and its balanced counterpart in which each bootstrap sample is balanced.

 <img src="https://user-images.githubusercontent.com/70437668/141063505-ab1d7cbb-dd20-4220-b51a-5edb2a0369f9.jpg" width=50% height=50%>

 #### Random Forest

+A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+The sub-sample size is controlled with the max_samples parameter if bootstrap=True (default), otherwise the whole dataset is used to build each tree.

 ```
 Mean ROC AUC on Train Set: 0.523
 Mean ROC AUC on Test Set: 0.521
 ```

 #### Balanced Random Forest

+A balanced random forest randomly under-samples each boostrap sample to balance it.

 ```
 Mean ROC AUC on Train Set: 0.551
 Mean ROC AUC on Test Set: 0.539